How Much Does a Chimney Sweep Cost?

 What are the Supply Costs of Chimney Sweeping?

-Chimney sweeping supply costs will usually only be of interest if you are planning on sweeping the chimney yourself.
-DIY chimney sweeping is never recommended as it can be very dangerous.
+Chimney sweeping supply costs will usually only be of interest if you are planning on sweeping the chimney yourself, or you want a breakdown of the costs when receiving a quote.

-However, if you have experience in the work and you have the appropriate safety equipment, then you may be able to sweep the chimney yourself.
+If you already have experience in the work and you have the appropriate safety equipment, then you may be able to sweep the chimney yourself, although hiring a professional is the most sensible option.

-The table below shows the costs for various chimney sweeping tools:
+The table below shows the estimated costs for various chimney sweeping tools:

 What are the Additional Costs of Chimney Sweeping?